alsahfiza/alsahfiza.github.io/index.md

 cover: true
 ---

-This website aims to document *interesting* data that I've visualized and analyzed and share those solutions with the world in the hopes will be beneficial.
+This website aims to compile and showcase captivating data visualizations and analyses.
+By sharing these insights with the world, I hope to provide valuable solutions and knowledge to benefit others.
 {:.lead}